 Q. "Pub x' etc is amazing, why isn't it in the AT?

 A. Because they are not within our branch area.
 Our branch area goes as far north as the Oxfordshire border, as far south as the Hampshire border, as far west as Sulhamstead/Upper Basildon and as far east as Knowl Hill (see Reading & Mid Berks Pubs).
-Note that a change from 2016 onwards that we are including one guest pub outside our Branch area.
+Note that a change from 2016 onwards that we are including at least one guest pub outside our Branch area.

 Q. I wouldn't call this a proper pub for (insert reason)